fpischedda/francesco.pischedda.info/pages/services.rst

 My skills can be applied in these areas:

-- web development
+- Web development
-- game development
+- Game development
-- servers and services
+- Servers and services
-- desktop and mobile applications
+- Desktop and mobile applications
-- integration with third party soft wares
+- Integration with third party software

 I have no strict preference for a specific business domain but I will NOT work on: